650 Reynolds Alley

 Step 1 for PA

 Submit the Application for a License to Practice Social Work, which is available through the Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors website.
-You may also apply online.
 This application must be submitted in order to receive pre-approval to take the exam.

 - If you have NOT yet graduated, you will need to complete a “Verification of Social Work Education” form (the last page of the application).
 Drop off or send the ORIGINAL completed form to Patricia (PK) Ahearn for department signature.
 PK will have the form signed by the appropriate individual and submit it to the State Board of Social Workers.
 Please note, this form MUST BE COMPLETED IN BLUE INK.